marklogic/flux/docs/export/export-rows.md

 Rows selected via an Optic query can be exported to any of the below file formats.

+**Exporting rows to files defaults in Flux 1.0 to overwriting data in the selected path**.
+The "Controlling save mode" section belows describes the different options for controlling this behavior.
+A future release of Flux will change the default from "overwrite" to "append" to avoid accidentally deleting any data in an existing file path.

 ### Avro

 The `export-avro-files` command writes one or more Avro files to the directory specified by the `--path` option.
 This